mdmayfield/Linux-XPS-15/NVidia Optimus.md

 Guessing this has to do with my user not being in the right group.
 Researching... was due to not being root (since it's a service). `sudo service bumblebeed start` seems to work now.

 Next error: `[ERROR]Cannot access secondary GPU - error: [XORG] (EE) Unable to locate/open config file: "/etc/bumblebee/xorg.conf.nvidia-375"`

+Fixed this by editing bumblebee.conf again - "Driver" needs to = just plain "nvidia" not "nvidia-375".